shreymodi07/member-agent/README.md

 - Node.js 18+
 - Git repository (for smart change detection)

+## Re-enabling Other Providers Later

+The codebase has OpenAI & Anthropic logic commented out (see `src/providers/ai-provider.ts` and `src/types/index.ts`).
+To restore:

+1. Uncomment the imports and related branches in `AIProvider`.
+2. Restore provider union in `AgentConfig` type.
+3. Revert the simplified sections in `config` command where provider selection was reduced.
+4. Update this README to re-add multi-provider instructions.

+This keeps current onboarding as a single-step Azure experience while preserving an easy path back to multi-provider support.
 - API key from OpenAI (GPT-4, etc.) or Anthropic (Claude)